change-hi/change-hi.github.io/morea/intro/experience-onboarding.md

 ### 2. Biography and Headshots

-Please send a short biography and headshot for Hawai‘i Data Science Institute website - send to Maria at mduman@hawaii.edu by Friday, September 24 at 5:00pm.
+Please send a short biography and headshot for Hawai‘i Data Science Institute website - send to Maria at EPSCOR-ADMIN@lists.hawaii.edu by Friday, September 24 at 5:00pm.

 Please include a short description of your academic history, your research advisor/lab and degree and your research interests.